CSharperMantle/CSharperMantle.github.io/_posts/2023-10-07-astrodx-database-construction.md

 ---
 layout: post
-title: "Say bye-bye to laundries: Building score database for AstroDX"
+title: "Say bye-bye to laundries: Building chart database for AstroDX"
 date: 2023-10-07 21:25:28 +0800
 lang: en
-description: This post is a brief walkthrough and guide for building score database for AstroDX.
+description: This post is a brief walkthrough and guide for building chart database for AstroDX.
 categories: games maimai
 ---